ASNA/SunFarm/docs/program-bootstrap.md

 After that, the program calls `SunFarm.Customers.CUSTINQ` (and throws away the resulting LR indicator).

-Calling `SunFarm.Customers.CUSTINQ` is done as a **Dynamic** way, meaning that it uses the [Procedure Activation Manager](https://asnaqsys.github.io/concepts/program-structure/qsys-program).
+Calling `SunFarm.Customers.CUSTINQ` is done in a **Dynamic** way, meaning that it uses the [Procedure Activation Manager](https://asnaqsys.github.io/concepts/program-structure/qsys-program).

 Ignore for a moment (we will come back to it later), the instantiation of `DynamicCaller_` object.
 Suffice for now that the *Dynamic* calling process starts here.